The GATEWAY INITIATIVE

-Book Loan Program
+Book and Chrome book Loan Program

 Student Success Initiatives offers our income and academically eligible students an opportunity to get a scholarship for the on campus tutoring.
-The link to check eligibility is available on the SSI website during the first 2 weeks of each quarter.
+The link to check eligibility is available on the SSI website during the first 2 weeks of the quarter.